PgBiel/typst-tablex/tablex.typ

 // (where 1 is the first, so ignored); false = do not repeat
 // the first row group (default).
 //
+// header-rows: minimum amount of rows for the repeatable
+// header.
+1 by default.
+Automatically increases if
+// one of the cells is a rowspan that would go beyond the
+// given amount of rows.
+For example, if 3 is given,
+// then at least the first 3 rows will repeat.
+//
 // header-hlines-have-priority: if true, the horizontal
 // lines below the header being repeated take priority
 // over the rows they appear atop of on further pages.